 Education professionals working with minority ethnic families with autistic children will have cultural differences to consider.
 In this article by Olatokunbo Bankole we find out how professionals can best support African families with an autistic child at school.

-Some advice and strategies from the NAS for parents whose child is about to begin or change schools.
+Some advice and strategies from the National Autistic Society for parents whose child is about to begin or change schools.

 Gianna Colizza, teacher and Chair of a local autism support group, discusses her approach to supporting parents after a child's autism diagnosis.

-MyWorld is the NAS school and nursery resource programme that helps you support autistic children in your school or nursery.
+MyWorld is the National Autistic Society school and nursery resource programme that helps you support autistic children in your school or nursery.
 Sign up to receive free emails on a range of different topics such as socialising and autism, sensory and behaviour issues and transition.

 Autism Education Trust